Packing your Hospital Bag

 Things that turned out to be really useful:

 - Ear Plugs.
 Hospital wards are noisy especially if you are sharing a room.

-- A jumper.
+- A jumper or warm robe.
 Hospital wards can get quite cold – use one with a zipper if planning to breastfed.

 - Baby swaddle.
 Hospital blankets can be difficult to swaddle a baby in.
 Choose one that is easy to use, preferably made from jersey cotton so you can a good, tight wrap.

 - Coffee cup & Water bottle.
 Hospital cups are tiny.
 If you are like me and drink lots of water or enjoy a big tea or coffee, bring your own.

 - Breastfeeding friendly clothes and pajamas.
 If you plan to breastfeed, you will spend most of the time in hospital with your boobs out, so try to bring clothes that provide easy access to the girls without having to undress each time.